Anarchy in the UK: Liz Truss policies unleash financial chaos | DW | 05.10.2022

 The cost the UK pays to borrow money on international markets rose dramatically, as investors increasingly doubted the country's financial resilience.

-It led to the International Monetary Fund openly criticizing the UK's plans, a highly unusual move.
+The situation led to the International Monetary Fund openly criticizing the UK's plans, a highly unusual move for a major economy.
 The IMF, which monitors global economic stability, said the plans could fuel inflation and increase inequality.

 The plans lasted just over a week before the scale of the opposition and outrage became too much.
 On October 3, Truss and Kwarteng announced a dramatic climbdown.